 Feeding solids is an important milestone.
 As your baby is stepping into the world of solid food, it’s good to start with healthy options.
 Paediatricians advise starting with vegetables.
 The joy of choosing the right veggies, lovingly whipping them to the right consistency, and feeding them can be totally satisfying.

 Although there are various baby foods available in the market, it’s healthy to make a meal for your baby by using fresh vegetables at home.
-Vegetables are filled with the required nutrients that are essential for your baby’s growth.
+Vegetables are filled with the required nutrients especially with vitamins and minerals that are essential for your baby’s growth.
 So, making homemade vegetable purees is the best way to introduce them to the world of vegetables.

 You can steam, boil, or bake the vegetables.
 Following are the baking instructions for some vegetables: